California worship leader gathers hundreds in Cal Anderson Park in violation of health regulations

 Nobody in Washington seems to be punishing Feucht, however.

 The Cal Anderson event violated the governor’s orders for religious services during the pandemic, Lee of Inslee’s office confirms.
-King County is in Phrase 2 of the governor’s Stay Home regulations.
+King County is in Phase 2 of the governor’s Stay Home regulations.
 Until today, when the governor updated the mandates for religious services, it was unclear how many people could attend a service outdoors.
 The regulations strangely did not address that, as the update does, allowing up to 200 individuals.

-But the regulations yesterday and today require six feet of distancing between people, masks to be worn and no choirs or musical performances of more than two people, or singing without a mask on.
+But the regulations yesterday and today require 6 feet of distancing between people, masks to be worn and no choirs or musical performances of more than two people, or singing without a mask on.

 On top of that, Cal Anderson Park is closed because of ongoing repairs since the protest, so Feucht wasn’t supposed to be there.